Tualatin Valley Drinking Water Quality

 Is Tualatin Valley Tap Water Safe to Drink?

 The data below shows test results from 1 water utility serving 225K people in the Tualatin Valley area.
-Water quality testing is conducted regularly and reported to the EPA.

 How Hard is Tualatin Valley Water?